ahmethakanyildiz/ahmethakanyildiz/README.md

 ### Hi there, I'm Ahmet Hakan 👋

-🎓 I graduated from Hacettepe University Computer Engineering Department in 2022!
+🎓 I graduated from Hacettepe University Computer Engineering Department in 2022.
 <br/>
-💼 I’m working at TÜBİTAK BİLGEM SGE as a Security Software Developer with the title of Researcher.
+💼 I’m working at Cyberwise as a Engineer with the title of Vulnerability Management & Application Security Consultant.
 <br/>
 ⭐️ My primary areas of interest revolve around application development and the security of these applications.
 <br/>